+- · A leadership executive committee

-- The Student Representative Council (SRC) - Leadership within the sports program - · Leadership within the performing arts program - Representing the school in competitions and forums.
+- The Student Representative Council (SRC)

+- Leadership within the sports program

+- Leadership within the performing arts program

+- Representing the school in competitions and forums.

 Sport

 Students may choose to participate, train and compete in the wide range of sports on offer at the senior campus.
 Regular inter-school competitions run throughout the year, including the Kingston round robins, basketball tournaments and the Victorian School Championships.